GRDI-GenARCC/tutorials-and-workshops/linux_access_guide.md

 March 8, 2021

 This workshop requires a bash terminal, which can be obtained in several ways.
-Each method will have a guide below
+Each method will have a guide below.

+**Only one of these options is required**.
+We will discuss this guide during the first workshop session.

 1. Biocluster account
 2. Online terminal